lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The first step is to add a leaf.

-Then, we need to add it to the “main” graph.
+Then, we add it to the “main” graph.

-This screen is supposed to be displayed between the Tariffs screen and the Thanks screen when it’s a student ticket.
+This screen is supposed to be displayed between Tariffs and Thanks when it’s a student ticket.

 Let’s place it there.

-It means the “student” arrow doesn’t go directly to “Thanks”.
+It means that the “student” arrow doesn’t go directly to “Thanks”.

-It goes to “MeansOfTransport” instead.
+It goes to the “MeansOfTransport” node instead.

 Only then, when the means of transport are selected, it goes it “Thanks”.